mitsuba-renderer/drjit/docs/types.rst

    * - ``Array2f64``
      - Double precision 2D array

-It is legal build nested arrays from flat arrays of different sizes.
+It is legal to build nested arrays from flat arrays of different sizes.
 Usually, some of the elements will have size ``1``, which means that they can broadcast to any other size as needed.
 Operations like ``print()`` already perform this broadcasting step internally: